algorandfoundation/algokit-cli/docs/features/deploy.md

 ## Deploying to a Specific Network

 The command requires a `ENVIRONMENT` argument, which specifies the network environment to which the smart contracts will be deployed.
-The network argument is not case-sensitive.
+Please note, the `environment` argument is case-sensitive.

 Example: